-Additionally, the bill stipulates that law enforcement cannot communicate with federal immigration authorities regarding an individual's custody status unless the individual meets the specified criteria.
-It allows for a temporary detention of up to 48 hours if accompanied by a judicial warrant and mandates that individuals subject to a civil immigration detainer receive a copy of the detainer and notification of compliance intent.
-The legislation also requires municipalities to report data on ICE access to the Office of Policy and Management every six months and ensures that all records related to ICE access are public under the Freedom of Information Act.
-The act is set to take effect on October 1, 2025, and does not expand law enforcement's authority to detain individuals based on civil immigration detainers beyond serious criminal offenses.
+Additionally, the bill restricts law enforcement from communicating with federal immigration authorities regarding an individual's custody status unless the individual meets the specified criteria.
+It allows for a temporary detention of up to 48 hours if a detainer is accompanied by a judicial warrant.
+The legislation mandates that individuals subject to a civil immigration detainer receive a copy of the detainer and be informed of the intent to comply.
+It also requires law enforcement agencies to maintain records related to ICE access as public records and report data on ICE access biannually.
+The bill emphasizes the need for training for law enforcement and school security personnel on these matters and clarifies that it does not expand the authority to detain individuals based solely on civil immigration detainers, except for those charged with serious offenses.
+The act is set to take effect on October 1, 2025.

 Statutes affected: